MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/installation-scenario/cloud-installation.md

       -  rhpam70-trial-ephemeral.yaml

  The difference between them lies on what type of environment do you want?, what do you want it for?, with high availability or not?
 So for example if you want an environment to author rules and process, you have the rhpam70-authoring.yaml that contains all the components necessary to do so.
 See the image above.
+ Quiz: From the previous step what components do you recognize in this template?

  In this particular case because you need a complete authoring environment with a process server where you can test your assets we could deploy the authoring environment, however due to the restrictions on this environment we will use the ephemera template instead.

 <img src="../../assets/middleware/rhpam-7-workshop/rhpam70-authoring.png" width="600" />